contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Bishops and stake presidents help Church members understand that God loves all His children, regardless of their sins.
 Because He wants them to be happy and receive blessings, He also cares immensely about their obedience.

 Bishops and stake presidents are loving and caring as they help members repent.
 The Savior’s interaction with the woman taken in adultery is a guide (see [John 8:3–11](https://www.churchofjesuschrist.org/study/scriptures/nt/john/8.3-11?lang=eng#p3)).
 Although He did not say her sins were forgiven, He did not condemn her.
-Instead, He told her to “sin no more”﻿—to repent and change her life.
+Instead, He told her to “sin no more”—to repent and change her life.

 These leaders teach that there is “joy … in heaven over one sinner that repenteth” ([Luke 15:7](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/15.7?lang=eng#p7)).
 They are patient, supportive, and positive.
 They inspire hope.
 They teach and testify that because of the Savior’s atoning sacrifice, all can repent and become clean.